RLKGames/RandomPythonFiles/README.md

 - CoinFlip.py - flip a specified number of coins
 - DiceRoll.py - roll a specified number of dice with a specified number of faces
 - UnitConverter.py - converts between various units (can currently only convert between metric length units, more will added in v3.1)
+- Counter.py - press enter to increment counter, type anything to stop counter (will be added in v3.1)
-- TicTacToe.py - Play tic tac toe / naughts and crosses / Xs and Os or whatever you call it against a computer (will be added in v3.1)
+- TicTacToe.py - play tic tac toe / naughts and crosses / Xs and Os or whatever you call it against a computer (will be added in v3.1)